 Justice Reinvestment in Connecticut

-- Establishes programs to reduce by at least 20 percent the number of people on probation or parole who are incarcerated as a result of technical violations;
+- Established programs to reduce by at least 20 percent the number of people on probation or parole who are incarcerated as a result of technical violations;

-- Requires parole hearings to be held in a timely manner, including mandating people convicted of serious offenses to receive a parole hearing after serving 85 percent of their sentences; and
+- Required parole hearings to be held in a timely manner, including mandating people convicted of serious offenses to receive a parole hearing after serving 85 percent of their sentences; and

-- Requires the state to develop a comprehensive reentry strategy to promote successful transition from incarceration to the community.
+- Required the state to develop a comprehensive reentry strategy to promote successful transition from incarceration to the community.